-&lt;sup>6 For Virginia "independent cities" that lie outside of CBSAs, we combine the populations of the independent cities with the populations of their neighboring counties.
+6 For Virginia "independent cities" that lie outside of CBSAs, we combine the populations of the independent cities with the populations of their neighboring counties.

-We refer to this index as METPOP, and currently, IPUMS USA provides two versions of the index through two variables: METPOP10 summarizes the 2010 populations of 2013 CBSAs and noncore counties, and METPOP00 summarizes the 2000 populations of 2003 CBSAs and noncore counties.
 Figure 7 illustrates how 2010 PUMAs correspond to the CBSA and county populations that METPOP10 summarizes, and Figure 8 illustrates METPOP10 values.